Note: I’m currently only writing very short comments on the blog as my spare time is almost non-existent.

 Deeyah Khan is a film maker-cum-activist of Pakistani heritage.
 Born in Oslo, Norway after a failed career as a singer she relocated to London where she has since carved out a niche producing what some deem documentaries but many regard as thinly veiled agitprop for the “Islamic reformist” movement.
 Given the enthusiasm of the UK government to promote this fringe group – to which she clearly belongs – I’m sure securing funding for her production company wasn’t overly onerous.
 Nonetheless, I’d be curious to know who precisely has put up the money for these films.

-Judging by the documentary Ms Deeyah Khan along with Maryam Namazie and her ‘council’ of ex-Muslims are not only demanding the right to leave Islam (they already have it here in Britain) and the right to insult its fundamental tenets and most revered figure (again they already have it here in Britain) but curiously seem to be additionally demanding the right to a loving embrace by the Muslim community whilst doing so.
+Judging by the documentary Ms Deeyah Khan along with Maryam Namazie and her ‘council’ of ex-Muslims are not only demanding the right to leave Islam (a right they already have in Britain) and the right to insult its fundamental tenets and most revered figure (a right they often indulge) but curiously seem to now demand in addition, the right to a loving embrace by the Muslim community whilst doing so.
 Apparently a Muslim doesn’t have the right to choose who he/she associates with.
-To demand acceptance from those whose sacred beliefs you delight in denigrating is rather akin to insulting someone’s mother and then crying “discrimination” when they don’t invite you over for Sunday afternoon tea.
+To demand acceptance from those whose sanctities you delight in profaning is rather akin to insulting someone’s mother and then crying “discrimination” when they don’t invite you over for Sunday afternoon tea.
 Truly bizarre.
 It seems as though respect is a one way street for some.